Nadeem9604/Sales-Visualization-Automation-using-Power-Query-in-Excel/README.md

 Below are the steps that i done for this project -

 ****Step 1**: Data Loading**
--Open Excel and go to the Data tab.
+Open Excel and go to the Data tab.

--Choose Get Data > From File > From CSV and select your file (car-sales-extended-missing-data.csv).
+Choose Get Data > From File > From CSV and select your file (car-sales-extended-missing-data.csv).

--This will open the file in Power Query Editor.
+This will open the file in Power Query Editor.

 **Step 2: Data Cleaning in Power Query**
 In Power Query, apply these cleaning steps to prepare the data: